Procurement: Electronic procurement

 Electronic procurement is the purchasing of goods by businesses through the internet or other networked computer connection.
 Electronic data interchange (EDI) was a forerunner to electronic procurement, this consisted of standardized transmission of data such as inventories and good required electronically.
-Schoenherr argues that EDI developed from standardized manifests for deliveries to Berlin during the Berlin Airlift which were applied by DuPont in the 1960s and argues that Material requirements planning and Enterprise resource planning were both forerunners to electronic procurement.
+Schoenherr argues that EDI developed from standardized manifests for deliveries to Berlin during the Berlin Airlift which were applied by DuPont in the 1960s and argues that material requirements planning and enterprise resource planning were both forerunners of electronic procurement.
 E-procurement involves various components like e-sourcing, e-tendering, e-auctions.

 Joint procurement

 Joint procurement takes place when two or more organisations share purchasing activities, and therefore has a more specifically buyer-side focus than many examples of collaborative buyer-seller relationships.
 Companies may decide to work together for the following reasons: